Digital Marketing AI and Us: With Real Results

 Answer:

-• Steps: use source constraints, fact-checkers, and revision workflows.
+• Steps: use source constraints, fact-checkers, and mandatory editorial review before publishing.

 Deep explanation: